Connections FROM Verizon

 - API

-When selecting the Origin Asset Type, select Service Token and enter your Verizon provided A-side service token.
+Select Service Token as your Origin Asset Type and enter your Verizon provided A-side service token.

 - Set